andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

 The section [Defining GraphQL ObjectType fields](object-field.md) details the capabilities libraries.

-A class with the `#[ObjectType]` attribute can, among other things, implement auxiliary interfaces:
+A class with the `#[ObjectType]` attribute can, among other things, implement additional interfaces:
 - [`FieldsAwareInterface`](#fields-aware-interface) to define additional fields;
 - [`InterfacesAwareInterface`](#interfaces-aware-interface) to define implemented interfaces;
 - [`ResolveFieldAwareInterface`](#resolve-field-aware-interface) to determine the resolver,